VoIP installation checklist

 - Feature expansion: Even if you start with voice-only, plan for the potential use of video calls, analytics, or AI-based tools.

-- Flexible plans: Opt for providers with modular pricing that lets you add users or features as needed.
+- Flexible plans: Consider providers with modular pricing that lets you add users or features as needed.

 - Modular hardware: Use phones and accessories that support plug-and-play upgrades.